Dumpling: Baozi

 Baozi are a range of Chinese yeast-leavened filled buns.
 They can be either savory or sweet, depending on the filling.
-Famous varieties include cha sui bao, shui jian bao, and many others.
-According to legend, the filled baozi was invented by Zhuge Liang, who offered then to a Chinese god for good luck in military operations.
+Famous varieties include cha siu bao, shui jian bao, and many others.
+According to legend, the filled baozi was invented by Zhuge Liang, who offered them to a Chinese god for good luck in military operations.

 Tangbao

 Tangbao are Chinese dumplings filled with soup; the most famous of these are the steamed xiaolongbao (小籠包) of Jiangsu cuisine.
-Xiaolongbao are made of either leavened or unleavened dough, filled with minced pork and/or meat aspic filling, and steamed to melt the gelatinous filling into back into broth.
+Xiaolongbao are made of either leavened or unleavened dough, filled with minced pork or meat aspic filling, and steamed to melt the gelatinous filling back into broth.

+Yuntun

+Yuntun and wonton have different meanings and preparation methods in different regions.
+In Guangdong, Hong Kong and Macao, "yuntun" usually refers to noodles with thin skin and less filling, often used in soups, while in the north, "wonton" generally refers to foods with thicker skin and more filling, often presented in soups or mixed foods.
+There are obvious differences between the two in shape, taste and use.

 Other Chinese dumplings

 Chinese dumplings can also be based on glutinous rice instead of wheat.
 Zongzi (粽子), are triangular or cone-shaped, and they can be filled with red bean paste, Chinese dates, or cured meat, depending on the region.
-Glutinous rice dumplings are traditionally eaten during the Duanwu Festival.
+Glutinous rice dumplings are traditionally eaten during the Dragon Boat Festival.
+However, in China Mainland, Zongzi (粽子) are not considered a type of Jiaozi (餃子) per se, which is commonly translated as the word "dumpling".

 Chinese cuisine also includes sweet dumplings.
-Tangyuan (湯圓) are smaller dumplings made with glutinous rice flour and filled with sweet sesame, peanut, and/or red bean paste.
+Tangyuan (湯圓) are smaller dumplings made with glutinous rice flour and filled with sweet sesame, peanut, or red bean paste.
 Tangyuan may also be served without a filling.
 They are eaten on the 15th day of Chinese New Year, or the Lantern Festival.
 In Southern China, people will also eat tangyuan with an angular shape on the Winter Solstice.

 Other kinds of dumplings include har gow, fun guo, siew mai, lo mai gai, crystal dumplings, and several varieties of dim sum.

 Japanese

 Dango (団子) is a sweet dumpling made from rice flour, similar to mochi.
 It is eaten year-round, but different varieties are traditionally eaten in particular seasons.
 Three to four dango are often served on a skewer.

-Gyōza (ギョーザ/餃子) is the Japanese version of the Chinese jiaozi, while nikuman (肉まん) is the Japanese variant of baozi.
+Gyōza (ギョーザ/餃子) is the Japanese version of the Chinese jiaozi, while chukaman (中華まん) is the Japanese variant of baozi.